BlockchainCommons/Research/papers/bcr-2020-015-account.md

 ### DEPRECATED

 The content below is now deprecated but may still be supported for backwards compatibility.
+It has been superseded by [BCR-2023-019](bcr-2023-019-account-descriptor.md).

 ### Abstract